Sammyjo20/laravel-haystack/README.md

 ### Laravel Haystack Features
 - Low memory consumption as one job is processed at a time and the chain is stored in the database
-- You can have unlimited delay times since it will use the scheduler to restart a chain.
-Even if your queue driver is SQS.
+- You can delay/release jobs for as long as you want since it will use the scheduler to restart a chain.
+Even if your queue driver is SQS!
 - It provides callback methods like `then`, `catch` and `finally`.
 - Global middleware that can be applied to every single job in the chain
 - Delay that can be added to every job in the chain